 - Citizen Kane has a few shots of Kane's face framed in shadow and stepping into light, or the other way around.

-- Used by Don Diego to protect his secret identity when dressed in a padre's cowled robe… with the Zorro costume on underneath that.
+- Used by Don Diego in The Mask of Zorro to protect his secret identity when dressed in a padre's cowled robe… with the Zorro costume on underneath that.

 - In Captain America: The First Avenger, Red Skull, when telling Dr. Zola about having located Dr. Erskine, is covered in shadow within a window shining light behind him.
 Presumably, this was intended in order to hide his true face.